yuanpaner/Recommender_prj/README.md

 The performance is the best so far compared with content-based, behavior-based ones.
 Impressive.

-Using machine learning achieve the parameters, has good performance but hard to explain.
+Using machine learning achieve the parameters, has good performance but hard to explain.  `TuningSVD.py`.
-> Tuning SVD

-Try more parameter combinations, ex learning rate, epoch.
+- [ ] Try more parameter combinations, ex learning rate, epoch.
 Surprise supports the tool to do this.

 ## Deep Learning in Recommender by tensorflow